weberdaniel/reactive-cpp/README.md

 telecommunication software like used in the Erricson Switch AXD301 enabling its nine-nines reliability (99.9999999%), become adopted to other programming domains as well.

-To spread this design principles the Reactive Manifesto has been created https://www.reactivemanifesto.org/de
+To spread this design principles the Reactive Manifesto has been created: https://www.reactivemanifesto.org

 ## The 'Let it crash' pattern